 To receive compensation, your injury must happen while you are “on the job”.

 A work-related injury or illness doesn’t ever have to be the employer’s fault, nor does it have to occur on company property.
+The injury is still covered even if it’s the employee’s fault, such as not paying attention where they’re walking and tripping over a step.

 Types of injuries covered by workers’ comp include accident-related injuries, sickness caused by exposure, and occupational disease.